 If rams were harnessed at joining, you‘ll have a good idea of which ewes will be first to lamb to give them priority feed.
 Late lambing ewes can be given lower priority feed and if any ewes didn’t cycle at all they could be cashed.

-Don’t expect to make a profit from wool once costs have been deducted.
+To decide when to shear, the wool needs to be 100mm long and take care to prepare the wool properly by removing all dags, belly wool and all short stained and raddled pieces.
+Don’t expect to make a profit once costs have been deducted.
 With well-prepared wool you will break even and pay for the shearing, but badly prepared wool will cost you money.

-Mineral deficiencies always get a lot of publicity and if young stock are not thriving, then check with your veterinarian about getting blood profiles done.
+Mineral deficiencies always get a lot of publicity and if young stock are not thriving, check with your veterinarian about getting blood profiles done.
 Building up mineral reserves in the liver takes time – it’s like charging up a battery.

 If there has been one beast affected by FE, others may have livers damaged by the toxins, so be on the lookout for milk fever at calving.